TirthNandha/anonify/ProgressLog.md

     - add demo user
     - fetch the requied details from the user's email and display in the your details section(done)
     - Make the new post page working (done)
-    - when user clicks on the post it would open in new page and add commets
+    - when user clicks on the post it would open in new page and add commets (done)
-    - make comment section working.
+    - make comment section working. (done)
     - logout the user automatically if he's not active from a long time.
     - the login button in the header should not appear if user is already logged in. (done)
     - make the sign out in the profile section button working. (done)